Ecovibe-KE/EcoVibe/README.md

     VITE_API_BASE_URL=http://localhost:5000/api
     ```

+-The staging environment client can be found here: [https://ecovibe-develop.netlify.app/](https://ecovibe-staging.web.app/), remember to update the server to point to this endpoint in the appropriate places.

-The staging environment client can be found here: `https://ecovibe-staging.web.app/`, remember to update the server to point to this endpoint in the appropriate places.
-Also, remember CORS 😜 settings on the server.
+The staging environment client can be found here: [https://ecovibe-staging.web.app/](https://ecovibe-staging.web.app/).
+Remember to update the server to point to this endpoint in the appropriate places, and ensure CORS settings are configured on the server.

 ### Server-Side